Managing divorce and finances

 - What are the tax consequences of support you may provide or receive, such as spousal or child support?

-How Ameriprise can help with financial planning in divorce
+How Ameriprise can help with managing finances in a divorce

 Our approach adapts to your evolving needs.
 An Ameriprise financial advisor can help you with the complex financial decisions related to a divorce and help you plan for your future goals.